-One of the most fascinating things to see is the perfectly preserved 17th century ancient anatomical theatre, one of only seven in the world which uses just natural light.
-Astronomy enthusiasts are in for a treat here: the Museum Gustavianum is home to the very oldest achromatic telescope and a book belonging to Renaissance-era astronomer Copernicus.
+One of the most fascinating things to see is the perfectly preserved 17th century ancient anatomical theatre, one of only seven in the world which uses only natural light.
+Astronomy enthusiasts are in for a treat here: the Museum Gustavianum is home to the oldest achromatic telescope and a book belonging to Renaissance-era astronomer Copernicus.

 The Park Inn by Radisson Uppsala